Where to start?

 My other interests are adventure travel, writing, editing, road and mountain biking, fishing, kayaking, and most importantly, riding motorcycles.
 I love riding my BMW R 1200 GSA, BMW F 650 GS, BMW F 850 GS and Russian Ural motorcycle with a sidecar on- and off-road.
 Tammy and I ride our adventure bikes anywhere we can camp and explore.
 I’m happiest on two wheels.
 In fact, I just think better when riding a mt. bike or moto.

 Upon finishing my graduate studies, I landed a position as a research assistant at the University of Nevada, Reno in the Washoe Project which focused on teaching American Sign Language (ASL) to chimpanzees.
 I worked mainly as the language consultant in this project and spent most of my days in the company of chimpanzees.

 It was extremely challenging work and I continued with it until I was approached by a CBS production company to join them as a technical advisor and animal trainer.

 I trained Clyde the orangutan in the Clint Eastwood movie “Any Which Way You Can.”
-I worked with Harrison Ford in “Raiders of the Lost Ark” and went to Brazil to train the jaguars in John Boorman’s “The Emerald Forest”.
+I worked with Harrison Ford in “Raiders of the Lost Ark,” and went to Brazil to train the jaguars on John Boorman’s “The Emerald Forest”.

 My craft took me all over the world to various film locations.
-I am not sure how many shows I worked on in my career but it must have been over a hundred productions ranging from features to television commercials.
+I am not sure how many shows I worked on in my career but, it must have been over a 100 productions ranging from features to television commercials.